No3371/blog/_posts/optimize-drawing-lots-of-control-in-unity-editor/2021-04-28-optimize-drawing-lots-of-control-in-unity-editor.md

 ---
 layout: post
-title: "如何優化複雜的編輯器介面"
+title: "Optimize Drawing Lots of Controls in Unity Editor"
 tags: unity optimization
-published: false
+published: true
-language: tw
+language: en
 other_language_versions:
-  - optimize-drawing-lots-of-control-in-unity-editor/2021-04-28-optimize-drawing-lots-of-control-in-unity-editor-en.md=en
+  - optimize-drawing-lots-of-control-in-unity-editor/2021-05-01-optimize-drawing-lots-of-control-in-unity-editor.md=tw
 ---

-## IMGUI 立刻繪製
+## IMGUI draws immediately

 I've personally not yet tried the new UI System (UIElement), still sticking with the old IMGUI.
 Immediate Mode GUI, as its name implies, means the GUI get drawn immediately by CPU along with the GUI code statements get executed.